 Useful apps that give you back control

-It’s not even that you necessarily have to give up social media completely.
-There may be platforms you find less time-consuming and also less stressful.
+It’s not that you have to give up social media.
+There may be platforms you find less time-consuming and less stressful.
 You can also use apps to control your access.

 I recently looked at more apps I hadn’t tried before.
 I find some of them extremely useful.